JNR 211 series

 Some 211 series in Chiba Prefecture had two different pantographs, to defrost overhead wires.

-Those owned by JR Central often couple with 313 series.
+Those owned by JR Central often coupled with 313 series.